data2health/tools-cloud-infrastructure/docs/index.md

 ## Coming soon...
 * Integrate your github repos with NCATS continuous integration / continuous deployment system (Jenkins)
 * Best practices guidebook for developing, deploying, (automated) testing, and evaluating CTSA tools.
+* Support for an NLP "sandbox" using the NCATs cloud, in collaboration with the [iDTF Text Analytics and De-Id WG](https://clic-ctsa.org/sites/default/files/Text%20Analytics%20and%20De-Identification%20WG%20Charter%20for%20approval12.07.18.pdf)

 ## All resources: